UTSCCSCC01/BonFire/doc/sprint0/PB.md

 1. As a Bonfire user, I want to delete a specific state on my board so that I can reorganize my cards to my preference

-1. As a Bonfire user, I want to create cards in my board’s specific state so that I can add the tasks that need to be done
+1. As a Bonfire user, I want to create cards in my board’s specific state so that I can add the tasks that need to be done related to the board state

 1. As a Bonfire user, I want to move cards around my board so that I can reorganize my tasks depending on the circumstances.